The Secret to Being 6x More Likely to Get Promoted

 Do you trust your gut?

-Improving your intuition in the safe space of a mastermind group is an excellent way to expand your abilities and decision making which primes you for promotion.
+Improving your intuition in the safe space of coaching is an excellent way to expand your abilities and decision making which primes you for promotion.

 “Power is the ability to connect to things that make you feel alive.
 If you’re not listening to your inner guidance, you may be allowing fear to steer you.
 When you’re driven by fear, you’re unlikely to discover the power and purpose you want in your career.”